SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 	u8[] secondName[20]
 }
 ```
 `Name` defines a composed type and also specifies a parser.
-If we start the execution at `Name`, the result of that execution/parsing will be a data structure containing fields `name` and `email`.
+If we start the execution at `Name`, the result of that execution/parsing will be a data structure containing fields `firstName` and `secondName`.
 Consider another example of a type definition:

 ```
 struct Info{